ohata-toast/RCS-Bizmessage/zh/console-guide.md

 ![RCS_06_20231004](https://static.toastoven.net/prod_rcs/en/RCS_06_20231004.png)
 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.
+If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
-4. Go to the **Manage Sending** menu to set up SMS usage.
+Go to the **Manage Sending** menu to set up SMS usage.
-5. Select the sending type as **SMS**.
+4. Select the sending type as **SMS**.
-6. Add message content (maximum 100 characters) and buttons (maximum one).
+5. Add message content (maximum 100 characters) and buttons (maximum one).
-7. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
+6. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
-8. Click **Send**.
+7. Click **Send**.

 ### Send General LMS
 ![RCS_07_20231004](https://static.toastoven.net/prod_rcs/en/RCS_07_20231004.png)
 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.
+If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
-4. Go to **Manage Sending**to set up SMS usage.
+Go to **Manage Sending**to set up SMS usage.
-5. Select the sending type as **LMS**.
+4. Select the sending type as **LMS**.
-6. Add message titles (maximum 30 characters), content (maximum 1300 characters) and buttons (maximum 3 characters).
+5. Add message titles (maximum 30 characters), content (maximum 1300 characters) and buttons (maximum 3 characters).
-7. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
+6. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
-8. Click **Send**.
+7. Click **Send**.

 ### Send MMS
 ![RCS_08_20231004](https://static.toastoven.net/prod_rcs/en/RCS_08_20231004.png)
 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.
+If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
-4. Go to **Manage Sending**to set up SMS usage.
+Go to **Manage Sending**to set up SMS usage.
-5. Select the send type as **MMS**.
+4. Select the send type as **MMS**.
-6. Under Select Details, select **Horizontal or Vertical**.
+5. Under Select Details, select **Horizontal or Vertical**.
-7. Add titles (maximum 30 characters), content (maximum 1300 characters), images (maximum one) and buttons (maximum two per card).
+6. Add titles (maximum 30 characters), content (maximum 1300 characters), images (maximum one) and buttons (maximum two per card).
-8. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
+7. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
-9. Click **Send**.
+8. Click **Send**.

 ### Send MMS (Card Type)
 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.
+If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
-4. Go to **Manage Sending**to set up SMS usage.
+Go to **Manage Sending**to set up SMS usage.
-5. Select the send type as **MMS**.
+4. Select the send type as **MMS**.
-6. Under Select Details, select a slide type and slide size.
+5. Under Select Details, select a slide type and slide size.
-7. Set the number of slides in the message (minimum 3 and maximum 6).
+6. Set the number of slides in the message (minimum 3 and maximum 6).
-8. Enter a title (maximum 30 characters), content (maximum 30 characters), images (maximum one) and buttons (maximum two) for each card.
+7. Enter a title (maximum 30 characters), content (maximum 30 characters), images (maximum one) and buttons (maximum two) for each card.
-9. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
+8. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
-10. Click **Send**.
+9. Click **Send**.

 ### Send Template
 ![RCS_09_20231004](https://static.toastoven.net/prod_rcs/en/RCS_09_20231004.png)
 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select the send type as **Template**.
-4. Select the template you want to send.
+4. Select the template you want to send.<br/>
-5. Templates are registered in advance in RCS Biz Center.
+Templates are registered in advance in RCS Biz Center.
-6. If it is a free template, create a message (maximum 90 characters) to send.
+5. If it is a free template, create a message (maximum 90 characters) to send.
-7. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
+6. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
-8. For each receiver, enter the appropriate value for the template replacement.
+7. For each receiver, enter the appropriate value for the template replacement.
-9. Click **Send**.
+8. Click **Send**.

 ### Button Type
 You can utilize the button feature at the bottom of the message.

 #### Open Chat Room

 * Send the message you set to the phone number you set.
 * Enter a name for the button, and then enter the phone number to send the message to.
 * Enter the message content to send.

 #### Copy

 * The value you set is copied.
 * Enter a name for the button, and then enter a value that will be copied when the button is clicked.

 #### Make a Call

 * Make a call to the phone number you set.
 * Enter a name for the button, and then enter a phone number to call when the button is clicked.

 #### Show map/search map

 * Show the location you set on the map app.
 * Enter a name for the button, then enter the latitude and longitude of the location.
 * Enter a location name and map URL (URLs including ht<span>tps://</span>)

 #### Share your current location

 * The recipient sends a message to the sender with the recipient's current location.
 * Enter a name for the button.

 #### Link URLs

 * Connect to a web link.
 * Enter a name for the button, and then enter a link to open when the button is clicked.
 * Must enter 'http://', 'https://'를 when entering a link.

 #### Register an event

 * Register the event in the recipient's calendar app.
 * Enter a name for the button and select a start and end date for the schedule.
 * Enter the schedule title and schedule content.